encse/challenge24-2003/README.md

 This project contains the solutions to the first electronic round of Challenge24, a yearly programming contest held in Budapest.

 ## Setup
+Check the problemset folder for problem descriptions and inputs.
+The ch24 folder contains our solutions in C#.

 ### Mono
 In the repository root: